the-useless-one/pywerview/README.md

 * Many, many more PowerView functionalities to implement.
 I'll now focus on forest functions, then inter-forest trust functions
 * Lots of rewrite due to the last version of PowerView
-* Implement a debugging mode (for easier troubleshooting)
 * Gracefully fail against Unix machines running Samba
 * Support Kerberos authentication
 * Perform range cycling in `get-netgroupmember`